Skip to main content

-Learn how an at-fault driver’s DUII arrest affects your Oregon injury claim, why criminal cases matter, and how to protect your recovery.
+Learn how an at-fault driver’s DUII arrest affects an Oregon civil injury claim, from evidence and insurance tactics to punitive-damages review.

 • A criminal case brought by the State of Oregon to punish impaired driving.